The Western Michigan University accountancy programs are part of the Haworth College of Business which is among:

 Beta Alpha Psi

-Western Michigan University's chapter of Beta Alpha Psi recently earned “superior status," the highest ranking award, at the national Beta Alpha Psi conference in Anaheim.
-The WMU chapter has received the “superior” rating in 30 of the last 35 years.
-Accomplishments for this past year include the following:
+Western Michigan University's chapter of Beta Alpha Psi has received the “superior status” rating in 30 of the last 35 years.
+Accomplishments include:

 - Volunteering for VITA/Tax Counseling Initiative which consisted of assisting local Kalamazoo county residents with free tax preparation.